-- Leadership has been evaluated as 'leading' by Challenge Partners in 2023. - Leaders are clear and ambitious in their vision for a high-quality education for all pupils - Leaders ensure that pathway curriculums are ambitious and reflect the learning needs of pupils. - Leaders engage effectively with pupils and all other stakeholders including parents, governors, local education authorities, the police, social services, external education and training providers. - Leaders always make staff wellbeing an important factor in decisions that are made so that workload is managed carefully, support is provided where personal or professional needs arise to provide best care possible. - Leaders protect staff from bullying and harassment. - Governors understand their roles and carry them out effectively, leaders provide training to provide effective support so that they can carry out their duties effectively, governors hold leaders to account as well as providing support for them as part of a high-performing team. - Those governors with responsibility for safeguarding ensure that the school fulfils its statutory duties. - The school has a culture of safeguarding to ensure that effective arrangements are in place to identify pupils who may need early help or are at risk of neglect, abuse, exploitation or grooming.
+• Leadership is strong and improvements are embedded across the school. • Leadership has been evaluated as 'leading' by Challenge Partners in 2023. • Leaders and governors are ambitious and confident to challenge the status quo when seeking to improve • Leaders are clear and ambitious in their vision for a high-quality education for all pupils outcomes for pupils.
+Leaders actively seek feedback to develop and grow. • Leaders ensure that pathway curriculums are ambitious and reflect the learning needs of pupils. • Leaders commission and use partnerships effectively, as well as utilising capacity within the school, in a timely way to maintain successful and impactful school improvement. • Leaders engage effectively with pupils and all other stakeholders including parents, governors, local education authorities, the police, social services, external education and training providers. • The school is clear on their improvement direction, it is self-sustaining with refining practice.
+Leaders always make staff wellbeing an important factor in decisions that are made so that workload is managed Leadership & Management Leaders support schools, resource bases and universities through their advisory work and professional networks to impact on educational practice for autism nationally and internationally.
+Leaders are all Challenge Partners reviewers.
+The EHT is a Lead Reviewer and Senior Associate for Association of Educational Advisors.
+Leaders manage an Outreach team to support pupils with autism in mainstream. carefully, support is provided where personal or professional needs arise to provide best care possible. • Leaders protect staff from bullying and harassment.
+Governors understand their roles and carry them out effectively, leaders provide training to provide effective support so that they can carry out their duties effectively, governors hold leaders to account as well as providing support for them as part of a high-performing team. • Those governors with responsibility for safeguarding ensure that the school fulfils its statutory duties. • The school has a culture of safeguarding to ensure that effective arrangements are in place to identify pupils who may need early help or are at risk of neglect, abuse, exploitation or grooming.